imaya7/Basketball_Analysts/README.md

 # Python Files
 - All_Basketball_Players - calculates the objectives for all players
 - Top_100_Basketball - Calculates the top 100 basketball player objectives
+- Note * Top_100_Basketball_players includes average points scored per game

 #  Short explanation All_Basketball_Players
 This project is designed to analyze player statistics using numpy to complete the objectives for all players, and then print the result in the terminal.